alexmanrique/blog/_posts/2020-12-20-dealing-with-maven-in-your-java-project.md

 It’s been around for more than <a href="https://maven.apache.org/background/history-of-maven.html#:~:text=History%20of%20Maven%20by%20Jason,sources%20happened%20in%20August%202001.">15 years</a> and it's not going away anytime soon.

-It became the de-facto standard for building Java projects, so a good strategy to became a productive Java developer would be to embrace it :-)
+It became the de-facto standard for building Java projects, so a good strategy to became a productive Java developer would be to become familiar with it :-)

 Transitive dependencies
 -----------------------------
 When you add a dependency in your project object model (POM) file, you are not only importing this dependency in your project.
 You are importing also the dependencies that this dependency needs to work.
+In the following example if we are importing dependency A, we are importing also dependency C.

 {:refdef: style="text-align: center;"}
 ![dist files]({{ site.baseurl }}/images/transitive_dependencies.png)